How do I get Financial Assistance?

 Individuals who are deaf or hard‑of‑hearing may call SBA’s Customer Service Center via the Federal Relay Line by calling (800) 877-8339.
 You may also email email@example.com for more information on SBA disaster assistance.
 The Service Center is open 7 days a week from 7:00am to 9:00pm.

-Some local cities and counties throughout Virginia have begun to make loans available to their local businesses.
+Some local cities and counties throughout Virginia have begun to make loans and/or grants available to their local businesses.
 Check your local county sites to see if there is one in your locality.
 You can find a list of county websites here:

 Many banks have offered deferment and forbearance to business loan customers having trouble making payments.
 Search for your bank on the American Bankers Association’s ongoing A-Z list of coronavirus response programs.